 I’ve written a few posts like this already, and I’m starting to wonder if I should even bother adding a date to it.
-Because at the end of the day, the top 5 don’t change much.
+Because at the end of the day, after all of my years eating pizza in this city, the top 5 don’t change much.

 Outside of the top 3, the rest of the list isn’t in any particular order.
 I will also include what kinds of pies they are (square, classic NYC slice, brick oven, etc) and if you can eat IN or if you’re better off taking out.

 Covid Update: Call ahead or Google to see if these places do still offer the indoor dining option.

 Best Pizza in NYC

 - Joe’s – classic NYC slice, perfect any time of day.
 Take out.